 “I left the light on for you.
-Thanks for coming.
+Thank you for coming.
 There’s new coffee, still hot.
 Welcome to our home.”

 I brought him in and closed the door behind him, against the night.
 I poked up the fire.
 I poured him coffee.
 I sat him down.

 “So,” I said, “I got your message.
 Thank you for asking about it.
 Thank you for coming to get my answer.
 You must be a pilgrim, too.
+Given the question you asked.
 Let me tell you how it was.”

 It was hard to focus on his face.
 Maybe the light was too low.
+Somehow, though, there seemed to be a light coming from him.
 He seemed to smile.

 “Once upon a time….”

-Once upon a time when I was young and the world was green, I dreamed that I—and my family if I ever had one—we would live by the ocean on the coast of Maine.
+Once upon a time when I was young and the world was green, I dreamed that I—and my family if I ever had one—I dreamed that we would live by the ocean on the coast of Maine.
 That would be our home.